 Who will be the top seeds at the 2026 World Cup?

-Brazil will be top seeds at the 2026 World Cup along with Canada, Mexico, the United States, Spain, Argentina, France, England, Portugal, the Netherlands, Belgium and Germany.
+England will be a top seed at the 2026 World Cup, along with Canada, Mexico, the United States, Spain, Argentina, France, Brazil, Portugal, the Netherlands, Belgium, and Germany.

-Who are Brazil's opponents at the World Cup?
+Who are England's opponents at the World Cup?

-Brazil's opponents in the 2026 World Cup group stage are Morocco, Scotland and Haiti.
+England's opponents in the 2026 World Cup group stage are Croatia, Ghana and Panama